Chicken Seekh Kababs Recipe

 Chef’s Pro Tips for Perfect Results

-1. Grate the onion finely so it blends smoothly into the mixture.
+1. Finely grate the onion so it blends smoothly

-4. Cook on medium heat to avoid drying out the chicken.
+4. Cook on medium heat to prevent drying

 Kitchen Tools You’ll Need